Split is a popular coastal destination in Croatia known for its fresh seafood, traditional dishes, and exciting culinary scene.

 The Articok is not a typical tavern.
 It is a tiny, modern restaurant just outside the Diocletian Palace.
 They try to distinguish themselves by some original and quirky dishes, like gin gazpacho or gnudi pasta.

 However, the place is not pretentious.
-In fact, the service is one of the friendliest you’ll find in all Split restaurants.
+The service is one of the friendliest you’ll find in all Split restaurants.

 Contacts | a: Ulica bana Josipa Jelacica 19, Split | t: +385 21 819 324 | Google Maps